-Clause 19 applies to backfilling adjacent to structures, pipes, culverts, conduits, pits, access chambers, gullies, sumps, end walls, etc. where shown on the drawings or specified elsewhere in the Contract.
+Clause 19 applies to backfilling adjacent to structures, pipes, culverts, conduits, pits, access chambers, gullies, sumps, end walls, and so on where shown on the drawings or specified elsewhere in the Contract.
 Clause 19 also applies to the backfilling of some excavations of Unsuitable Material in accordance with Clause 9.4.